francoislaurent/escale/README.md

   * new placeholder format with checksum support
   * ``checksum``/``hash algorithm`` configuration option
+  * the checksum mechanism is active by default
   * easywebdav dependency removed
   * uncompleted transfer auto-fixing for `shared` and `conservative` synchronization mode (bug fix)
-  * configuration wizard offers a correct default passphrase filename (bug fix)
+  * the configuration wizard offers a correct default passphrase filename (bug fix)
+  * the configuration wizard understands '?' and prints optional help messages

 * `0.5` (including `0.5-rc*`):